Find your way around Marketing

 - Surveys: Go here to set up surveys that you can use together with your marketing emails, customer journeys, and events.
-Surveys are provided by Voice of the Customer for Dynamics 365, which is also available for use with other Dynamics 365 products.
+Surveys are provided by Voice of the Customer, which is also available for use with other Dynamics 365 products.
 To maintain wide compatibility, it uses a slightly different user interface than the Marketing app, which is why it is broken out into its own app here.
 More information: Create and run online surveys

 All of the apps listed in the app-selector menu operate on the same database as one another, so settings made in the one app (including for customization, user administration, events, LinkedIn Lead Gen, Voice of the Customer, and more) will affect all the other apps.

 It's easy to get around Dynamics 365 Marketing and get back to your favorite or most-used records.
 The following illustration shows the primary navigation elements.